Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Experiments

-\paragraph{Multimodal model} We also test multimodal models on music with the lyrics subset (bc) of M6.
-We select an audio processor Wav2Vec 2.0 \cite{baevski2020wav2vec} and a text processor mBERT, a multilingual version of BERT \cite{devlin2018bert} to process the music.
+We also test multimodal models on music with the lyrics subset (bc) of M6.
+We select an audio processor Wav2Vec 2.0 \cite{baevski2020wav2vec}, the default one on Huggingface and a text processor mBERT, a multilingual version of BERT \cite{devlin2018bert} to process the music.
 The extracted features are concatenated and fed into a Multi-Layer Perceptron (MLP) \cite{hinton1986mlp}, with optimisation occurring solely during MLP training.
 Results are presented in Table \ref{tab:multimodality}.

 The results show improved performance with multimodal models, indicating that relying solely on melody may be insufficient.
 Incorporating additional modalities, such as lyrics, enhances model performance.
-Future work could explore XAI techniques for multimodal models to show how different modalities contribute to decision-making, thereby improving both interpretability and robustness.
+Additionally, we present mel-spectrograms of songs from different cultures, specifically Chinese, English, and Japanese in Figure \ref{fig:multiculture}.
+The comparison shows no substantial perceptual differences across these cultures, suggesting that, from an audio perspective, the deepfake detection task does not exhibit explicit cultural bias.
+We argue that deepfake detection should instead focus on properties intrinsic to the music itself, which may vary widely in stylistic characteristics, some of which correlate with cultural musical traditions.
+We have performed case study below to check the results in details.